 On the weekdays, I do offerings immediately after I shower and get dressed, before I get wrapped up in the minutiae of putting together my work bag.
 There is more mental space.
 Because I take the time once a month to ensure that my recurring events are on the correct lunar dates, all I need to do is check my phone and any notes I have about the offerings before I am ready to do them in the morning.

-If you are also a Hellenist and would like to implement a similar system, here’s how I set it up: At the beginning of the lunar month, typically on Day 2 or 3, I consult HMEPA and Elani Temperance’s chart of when regular offerings happen.
+If you would like to implement a similar system, here’s how I set it up: At the beginning of the lunar month, typically on Day 2 or 3, I consult HMEPA and Elani Temperance’s chart of when regular offerings happen.
 (I think that hers is extremely readable.)
 I then look at things coming up in Hellenion to see if there is something that I have missed, and I sit down for 20-30 minutes and fix the recurring dates in Wunderlist so they reflect the lunar calendar.
 This typically means shifting everything back a day.

 It’s definitely a low-key and lifestyle-integrated religious practice.
 The devotional relationships I have with the Theoi exist outside of this daily offering schedule, but I don’t consider myself a priest or clergy.
 You’ll see in the photo that I do worship Athene and Hermes on Monday mornings in addition to the regular schedule of offerings (my professional offering).
 I make impromptu offerings to Hermes and other gods when I assess that such offerings are necessary.